dgermano1/SWE447-GUI-Graphics/FinalProject/Proposal.md

           Final Project Proposal

 My final project idea is to make a screen the user can interact with.
-I'm thinking when the user moves their mouse on the screen. a texture will appear where their mouse was.
+I'm thinking when the user moves their mouse on the screen, a texture will appear where their mouse was.
 I will try to restrain where the user can interact with on the page.
 My stretch goal would be to be able to stop and restart the textures.

 Week 1: Research about how to track the mouse position and create objects and it's position.
         Create outline.